 How To Tell If You Are In An Emotional Affair

-- You and your coworker start to talk more and more at work and outside work hours
+- You and your coworker crush start to talk more and more at work and outside work hours.

-- An urge to keep the relationship secret begins to develop
+- An urge to keep the relationship secret develops.

 Why Are Emotional Affairs A Problem At Work?

 As stated, it can be hard to separate emotional affairs from friendships.
 One of the ways emotional affairs develop is from innocent beginnings.
 We rarely see coworkers as potential romantic partners when we first meet them.
 You learn enough about each other to get along and do your jobs.
-But over time those simple beginnings can turn into something deeper before you even realize that's what's happening.
+Over time, this camaraderie can turn into something deeper.

 Modern workplaces are also an interesting blend of people that can be very different from the rest of your life.
 Depending on the company, there can be a wide spectrum of ages and experiences.
-That much variety can be very exciting and expose you to ideas and people you wouldn't meet otherwise.
-That's an easy way to be tempted to explore something new.
+That much variety may feel exciting and expose you to ideas and people you wouldn't meet otherwise.

 Emotional Affairs Can Be Damaging

 Furthermore, workplace relationships, even just emotional ones, can damage your professional prospects.
 No matter how close your bosses want everyone to be, there is still an expectation you will keep it professional.
-When you show people that you can't be trusted to not get too entangled with your coworkers, it will reflect poorly on you.
-Finally, if things fall apart with the emotional affair, it can suddenly be like working with an ex, and no one benefits from that.
+When you show people that you can't be trusted not to get too entangled with your coworkers, it can reflect poorly on you.

 How To Avoid Emotional Affairs At Work